dbanay/Smalltalk/README.md

 I have included the SDL 2.0.12 headers/binary so all you need to do is open the project in the windows directory and hit Run.

 # Linux
 You need to install SDL 2.0.12 or later.
-Head over to http://libsdl.org and download the source code and unpack it.
-Then, follow the build instructions:
+You can either go to http://libsdl.org and download and build it yourself or use a package manager to install it.
-`./configure`
-`make`
-`sudo make install`

-Then, change into the linux folder and type `make`.
+Then, cd into the linux subdirectory of this project and type `make`.
 You should then be able to do:

 `./Smalltalk -directory ../files`